 Retail Management - CCL

-The Retail Management Certificate of Completion (CCL) is designed to prepare individuals working in the food industry, and related fields, for the management challenges of the future.
+The Certificate of Completion (CCL) in Retail Management is designed to prepare individuals working in the Retail industry, and related fields, for the industry training needs in supervision and management, marketing, financial management, and business planning.
 The curriculum encompasses several business essentials and also emphasizes the skill sets needed for effective management and communication in the work environment.

 Students must earn a grade of "C" or better required for all courses within the program.

 |COM100||Introduction to Human Communication||3|